 - Over what time period will the Minneapolis Plan be implemented?

 Step 1, the new capital standard of 23.5 percent, and the shadow banking tax will be phased in over a period of five years to give regulated entities time to implement the new regulations.
-At that point, the Treasury must certify that individual firms are no longer systemically important.
-If it refuses to make that certification, individual banks will be subject to dramatically increasing capital standards and individual shadow banks to the higher tax rate.
+At that point, the Treasury Secretary must certify that individual firms are no longer systemically important.
+If the Secretary refuses to make that certification, individual banks will be subject to dramatically increasing capital standards and individual shadow banks to the higher tax rate.

 - Will the Minneapolis Plan require new legislation?